ShehrazSarwar/Instagram-Friendship-Analyzer/README.md

 ## 🚀 How It Works
 1. **Request your Instagram data** (JSON format).
-   - Mobile: Profile → ☰ Menu → Settings → Your information → Download Your Information.
+   - Mobile: Profile → ☰ Menu → Settings → Your information → Download Your Information
-   - Desktop: Settings → Privacy & Security → Download Your Information.
+   - Desktop: Settings → Privacy & Security → Download Your Information
-   - Select **JSON** format.
+   - Select **JSON** format
 2. Instagram emails you a **ZIP file**.
 3. Upload the **ZIP** into this app.
 4. Get insights on your friendships with **filters, rankings, and charts**.

 ---